Uganda sees no end to election-related violence | DW | 29.12.2020

 Tensions are rising as Uganda gears up for a general election.
-President Yoweri Museveni, in power for 36 years, has changed the constitution to be able to run again.
+President Yoweri Museveni, in power for 36 years, has changed the constitution so he can run again.
 Experts fear the violence will not stop at the polls.

 Singer-turned-politician Bobi Wine is openly critical of Uganda's leadership and has been arrested multiple times